clot09/mongodb_monitor/README.md

 # mongodb_monitor
 a shell to monitor mongodb replicaset status

+#  add db config in mysql database
-# first create a database in mysql that including the mongodb info
+- 1 first create a database in mysql that including the mongodb info
 ```sql
 CREATE TABLE `serverlist` (
   `SerID` int(11) NOT NULL COMMENT '服务器ID，唯一标示'